Arduino HID Pushbuttons in a Harmonica Case; New Workshop (and) Moving Sucks

 Parts are mostly from the junk box....

-The DS3231 I2C RTC breakout board is a no-name from Amazon.
-Without it, the RP2040 loses track of time during a power outage.
+The DS3231 I2C RTC breakout board is a no-name-o from Amazon.
+Without it, the RP2040 loses track of internal time during a power outage.

 THE CODE

-....centers on the incredible C/C++ RP2040 SDK to Arduino port from Earle Philhower III, check out the documentation here, the Swiss accent guy's video here
+....centers on the incredible C/C++ RP2040 SDK to Arduino port from Earle Philhower III, check out the extensive documentation here, Swiss accent guy's video here

 Wow, Earle worked super hard so we don't have to--we owe Earle our gratitude!

 Being an employable up-to-date tech (also intellectually disinterested?)
-I used Claude Code to geneate the Sketches for the project.
+I used Claude Code to generate sketches for the project.

-This bot is both amazing and terrifying....the damn thing got most of what is below right in one pass, making only a few stupid mistakes--whatever, easily fixed.....
+Claude code is amazing and terrifying....the damn thing got most of what is below right in one pass, making a few stupid (but major) mistakes--whatever, easily fixed.....quicker to get things close with Claude and fix bugs by hand vs. code by hand and fix bugs by hand.

 This first sketch sets the RTC to current time.
 Modify the rtc.adjust line, compile, and upload.